lowleveldesign/debug-recipes/guides/com-troubleshooting.md

 Of course, in those lists we will find the objects we already saw in the **!syncblk** output, so it's just another way to find them.
 It may be useful when tracking, for example, GC leaks.

 Finally, to find who is keeping our managed object alive, we could use the **!gcroot** command.
-And it's quite easy to find the GC roots for a particual type with the following script:
+And it's quite easy to find the GC roots for a particular type with the following script:

 ```
 .foreach (addr { !DumpHeap -short -type System.__ComObject }) { !gcroot addr }